Water Programme Samjur, Nepal

-The plan is to construct a collection chamber at the year-round spring and a new 15000 litre concrete storage tank above the village.
-Water will then be distributed by new pipes to existing taps located in the village.
+The plan was to construct a collection chamber at the year-round spring and a new 15000 litre concrete storage tank above the village.
+Water would then be distributed by new pipes to existing taps located in the village.

 The primary school is on a spur a few hundred metres from the village.
-The children have an unusable toilet and there is no water supply.
+The children had an unusable toilet and there was no water supply.

-A brick built single toilet will be constructed and a water supply led from the village main tank.
+A brick built single toilet would be constructed and a water supply led from the village main tank.

 Due to the early monsoon weather, floods that washed roads away and the Coronavirus pandemic the project was delayed

 The outbreak of Covid-19 affected mainly the large cities such as Kathmandu due to its density of population.
 Lockdown applied to the whole country.
 There was a ban on transport of materials and also movement of people between wards.

 In late June measures were relaxed and work began on digging out the footings and materials were purchased (cement and ironwork) and stored in the nearby town of Dumre (about 2 hours drive along dirt track road from the villages).